puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 PuppetDB is configured using an INI-style config format with several `[sections]`.
 This is very similar to the format used by Puppet.

-**Whenever you change PuppetDB's settings, you must restart the service before the changes will take effect.**
+**Whenever you change PuppetDB's configuration settings, you must restart the service for the changes to take effect.**

 You can change the location of the main config file in [the init script config file](#init-script-config-file).
 This location can point to a single configuration file or a directory of .ini files.
 If you specify a directory (_conf.d_ style), PuppetDB will merge the .ini files in alphabetical order.

-If you've installed PuppetDB from a package, the default is to use the _conf.d_ config style.
+If you've installed PuppetDB from a package, by default it will use the _conf.d_ config style.
 The default config directory is `/etc/puppetdb/conf.d` (or `/etc/puppetlabs/puppetdb/conf.d` for Puppet Enterprise).
 If you're running from source, you may use the `-c` command-line argument to specify your config file or directory.

 An example configuration file: